LeonDanteWesterholm/Building-AI/README.md

 ## How is it used?

-The user inputs their dietary preferences (e.g., vegan, keto), fitness goals (e.g., muscle gain, weight loss), and available ingredients at home.
+The user inputs their dietary preferences (e.g., vegan, keto), fitness goals (e.g., muscle gain, weight loss, maintain), and available ingredients at home.
 The AI then generates a list of nutritious meals tailored to those preferences and ingredients.
 Users can also integrate fitness tracking, allowing the app to adjust meal recommendations based on their recent activity levels.

 This app would be most useful for:
 * Fitness enthusiasts who want meal recommendations aligned with their training.